Robert Pozen

-Robert Charles Pozen (born 1946), known as "Bob", is an American financial executive with a strong interest in public policy.
+Robert Charles Pozen (born August 8, 1946), known as "Bob", is an American financial executive with a strong interest in public policy.
 He is the former chairman of MFS Investment Management, the oldest mutual fund company in the United States.
 Previously, Pozen was the President of Fidelity Investments.

 In 2001 and 2002, he served as a member of President George W. Bush's Commission to Strengthen Social Security.
 His proposal for utilizing a "progressive indexing" methodology to address Social Security's long-term solvency issue received national attention, including a mention during President Bush's 2006 State of the Union address.

-As of 2020, he is a senior lecturer at MIT Sloan School of Management, and a senior fellow at the Brookings Institution and also is an executive coach and mentor, teaching executives about how to be more productive.
+He is a Senior Lecturer at the MIT Sloan School of Management and a nonresident senior fellow at the Brookings Institution.
+He is also an executive coach and mentor, teaching executives about how to be more productive.

 Early life, education and personal life

 Pozen was born in Connecticut into a Jewish family, where he attended public high school and won a scholarship to attend Harvard College.
 In 1968, he graduated summa cum laude and Phi Beta Kappa from Harvard, which awarded him a Knox Traveling Fellowship.

 In 1972, Pozen received a J.D. degree from Yale Law School, where he served on the editorial board of the Yale Law Journal.
 He received a JSD from Yale in 1973 for his doctoral thesis on state enterprises in Africa.
 He is a member of the Massachusetts, New York and Washington, D.C. bars.

-He has been married for more than 40 years to Elizabeth Kelner Pozen, a psychotherapist and figurative painter.
+He is married to Elizabeth Kelner Pozen, a psychotherapist and figurative painter.
 They live in Boston, Massachusetts, and have two adult children.

 Career

 Investment industry

 Pozen was an executive at Fidelity Investments from 1987 to 2001, eventually rising to vice chairman of the company and president of FMR Co., the investment adviser to Fidelity's mutual funds.
 In the latter role, he had oversight of Fidelity's global portfolio management and research teams; during his tenure as president, Fidelity's assets under management increased from $500 billion to $900 billion.
 He also was a director of Fidelity's insurance company and credit card bank.

 Pozen became chairman of MFS Investment Management in February 2004.
 In that position, he advised the firm on strategic initiatives and long-term planning.
+Under his leadership, MFS's assets under management nearly tripled from $130 billion in 2004 to $360 billion in 2011.
 Speaking on corporate governance, he has been credited with enhancing the organization's legal, audit, and risk functions.
 He retired as Chairman in July 2010 and was Chairman Emeritus through 2011.
 In 2011, he was recognized for his work in the mutual fund industry with the Fund Action Lifetime Achievement Award.